bryanseah234/iphoneFrame2020/README.md

 # Usage

-Directory **must** contain the following:
+1. Directory **must** contain the following:

 - input folder
 - output folder
 - frame.png

-Note: **Images must be of size `375 x 812` (3x export for iPhone frame in Adobe XD)**.
-Place images in `input` and run the script.
+(Note: **Images must be of size `375 x 812` (3x export for iPhone frame in Adobe XD)**.
+Place images in `input` and run the script.)

-If false positives are detected by your AV due to creation of folders, turn off AV temporarily.
+(If false positives are detected by your AV due to creation of folders, turn off AV temporarily.)

-To use, simply run
+2. Download zip file of the code (green button near filename)

+3. Run

 ```bash
 > cd Downloads